PseudoDevs/IamGhost/abcmd3.md

-Last updated: 2024-04-12 05:09:48
+Last updated: 2024-04-12 05:10:21
-Random Quote: Clearly, his taste in women is the same as his taste in lawyers. - Saul Goodman
+Random Quote: To be a scientist is to be naive. - Valery Legasov